History of the Perthshire Patons

 maggiewattonssignature1912.jpg

-William eventually died on June 6th 1972, in Belfast.
-In his later years he looked after a river for the council at Sunnyhill, near Cavehill in the city. after he passed away, his widow Maggie survived for three more years, eventually passing away herself in Belfast on July 8th 1975.
+In his later years William looked after a river for the council at Sunnyhill, near Cavehill in the city.
+He eventually died on June 6th 1972, aged 88, at 122 Mountcollyer Street, Belfast, and was buried at Roselawn cemetery on June 8th in lair T 311.
+After he passed away, his widow Maggie survived for three more years, eventually passing away herself in Belfast on July 8th 1975, and was buried with her husband on July 11th, her residence at time of death being 25 Watt Street.

 CHILDREN of WILLIAM WATTON and MAGGIE McCOLLUM: